 By Alexandra Ulmer and Deisy Buitrago

-CARACAS (Reuters) - A major earthquake of magnitude 7.3 struck Venezuela's eastern coast, home to largely poor fishing communities, on Tuesday and shook buildings in Caracas, Colombian capital Bogota, and on islands in the Caribbean.
+CARACAS (Reuters) - A major earthquake of magnitude 7.3 struck Venezuela's eastern coast, home to largely poor fishing communities, on Tuesday afternoon, shaking buildings as far away as Colombian capital Bogota and knocking power out in parts of Trinidad.

-Rosymer Rodriguez, who was also in Cumana, said she could not see any significant damage but that people were still fearful.
+Rosymer Rodriguez, also in Cumana, said she could not see any significant damage but that people were still fearful.

 "There are still people in the street.
 There are people packing bags in case there are aftershocks," said Rodriguez.

-The quake was also felt in capital Caracas, where residents rushed out of office buildings, as well as in nearby island nations like Trinidad and Tobago, and St. Lucia, to the west and north.
-Residents in Trinidad and Tobago shared video online showing some damage to buildings.
+The quake was felt in capital Caracas, neighbouring Colombia and nearby island nations like Trinidad and Tobago, and St. Lucia, to the west and north.

-(Additional reporting by Vivian Sequera, Brian Ellsworth, Shaylim Castro, Mayela Armas and Sandra Maler; Writing by Alexandra Ulmer; Editing by Peter Cooney and Rosalba O'Brien)
+(Additional reporting by Vivian Sequera, Brian Ellsworth, Shaylim Castro, Corina Pons and Mayela Armas in Caracas, Sandra Maler in Washington, Helen Murphy in Bogota, Linda Hutchinson-Jafar in Port of Spain, and Marianna Parraga in Mexico City; Writing by Alexandra Ulmer; Editing by Peter Cooney, Rosalba O'Brien and Sandra Maler)